 We extend you a warm welcome to our long established family practices, offering an extensive range of high quality dental treatments carried out in a friendly and comfortable environment.

-SInce our last update, we have been able to start seeing patients for aerosol generating procedures (fillings, crowns etc), prioritising those who had dental problems during lockdown.
 We are continuing to follow the guidelines set by the Chief Dental Officer for England and other regulatory bodies to ensure the safety of our patients and staff.
 These mean that we are still restricted in how many patients we can see per day and that patients must be prioritised by urgency.

 The team are working extremely hard to try and accommodate patients in these difficult circumstances.
 If you have a dental problem, please give us a call and we will ask one of our dentists to speak to you and book you an appointment where necessary.
 We are here to help.